Captain of capsized liner could be in danger at hearing - lawyer

 The hearing will come after 627 passengers disembarked in the Seychelles on Thursday from another Costa liner, the much smaller Costa Allegra, which had to be towed for three days by a French fishing boat in the Indian Ocean after a fire knocked out its engines.

-Leporatti said the hearing in Grosseto would confirm what Schettino had said about the disaster from the start.
+Leporatti said the Grosseto hearing starting on Saturday, whose duration is unclear, would confirm what Schettino had said about the disaster from the start.

 "The new results from the investigations, the new visual evidence, show a completely different reality from what was originally claimed ... immediately after the incident."